muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

           |                        | * separate elements in Calendar-*, Geographic-* lits
     ------+------------------------+---------------------------------------
     ~     | sequences/stitching    | * indicates a sequencing context
-          |                        | * L1 of conceptual prefix for Bits/Blob literals
-          |                        | * L1 of conceptual prefix for quoted-Text literals
+          |                        | * L1 of conceptual prefix for Bits/Blob/Text literals
-          |                        | * L1 of prefix for code-point-Text literals
           |                        | * L1 of conceptual prefix for Array selectors
           |                        | * L1 of prefix for Tuple-Array lits/sels
     ------+------------------------+---------------------------------------